 Columbia Fireflies Roster Moves and Game Notes at Charleston

-The Kansas City Royals are making the following roster moves that affect the Columbia Fireflies active roster.
+The Kansas City Royals have made the following roster moves affecting the Columbia Fireflies active roster.

+There are no corresponding roster moves.
+Kip Rollings has switched his jersey # to 21.
+Arias will wear jersey # 22 and Wang will wear jersey # 36.

-Avila will wear jersey #38.
-The Fireflies active roster now sits at 28 with four on the injured list.
-Updated roster is attached.
+The Fireflies active roster now sits at 30 with four on the injured list.

 ---